sirpalee/vibe-strike/README.md

-# ai-strike
+# vibe-strike
 A spritual successor to the "Strike" series developed with the help of AI technologies

-# Streaming schedule
-Development of the project is streamed on [youtube](https://www.youtube.com/sirpalee).

-One one-hour slots starting Monday to Friday (Australia) at:
-- 12PM AEDT / 6PM PDT

-Real-life work and personal events can lead to fluctuations in a streaming schedule, as unexpected obligations and shifting priorities demand attention and flexibility.

 # Goals

-- Establish cutting-edge methodologies for leveraging AI tools in the development of compact, real-world projects.
+- Establish methodologies for leveraging AI tools in the development of compact, real-world projects.
 - Assess the potential of Large Language Models (LLMs) to support development processes, including:
     - Auto-generation of code examples, streamlining access to relevant information.
     - Identification and troubleshooting of code issues and bugs.